 Why sunsets hit us emotionally

-Sunsets don’t just light up the sky - they light something up in us too.
+Sunsets don’t just light up the sky – they light something up in us too.
 There’s a reason people stop mid-conversation to look west.
 The sun’s last light feels like a quiet punctuation mark at the end of the day.
-It’s fleeting, peaceful, sometimes bittersweet.
+It’s fleeting, peaceful, sometimes bittersweet, like the gentle stillness before night fully takes hold.

 5 reasons sunsets always feel like magic